VishakArudhra/doc_intel/README.md

    * added and removed words in word.txt, fixed dot spacing and conserved number word detachment post processing"

 ###### change 0.0.4 (9 / 14 / 2021) :
    * added and removed words in word.txt, maintained the positions of apostrophes.

+### Major Version Update 1.0.0 (19 / 10 / 2021) :
+   * A new module has been added for to serve requirements of deletion and addition of words in the word text file.
+   * Usage demonstration can be found under the feature instruction section.

 ## Feature instruction:

-* remove header and footer terms in your document :
+#### REMOVE THE HEADER AND FOOTER TERMS FORM YOUR DOCUMENT:

 ```
 from doc_intel import text_laundry